Pre-Medical Technology at UH Mānoa

 Text compiled from the American Society for Clinical Laboratory Science (ASCLS) website, the National Accrediting Agency for Clinical Laboratory Sciences (NAACLS) website, the UHM 2017-2018 Catalog, and UHM’s Medical Technology website.

 Medical Technology Programs in Hawai`i: Bachelor of Science in Medical Technology at UH Mānoa

-Practitioners, called medical technologists, medical laboratory scientists, or clinical laboratory scientists, often work in hospital or clinic laboratories, but many also work in reference labs, physicians’ offices, research and DNA laboratories, medical examiners’ offices and crime labs, veterinary clinics, and laboratory industries.
+Practitioners, called medical laboratory scientists (MLS), work in hospital or clinic laboratories, but many also work in reference labs, physicians’ offices, research and DNA laboratories, medical examiners’ offices and crime labs, veterinary clinics, and laboratory industries.
 Some practitioners go on to pursue careers as forensic scientists, researchers, educators, or health administrators.

 Related Careers: medical laboratory technician (MLT), forensics, pathology (MD or DO), and biomedical research.

 Years of Schooling Required to Become a Medical Laboratory Scientist: